vegaprotocol/documentation/docs/node-operators/get-started/setup-non-validator.md

   [Blockchain.tendermint]
     RPCAddr = <RPC address>
 ```
-## [WIP]
+## Request peers
-7. Build a list of tendermint peers by loading the file located at [peers](https://github.com/vegaprotocol/ansible/blob/master/inventories/mainnet.yaml) and copying all the values under the `tendermint_extra_peers` section into a comma separated list.
+7. Build a list of Tendermint peers by reaching out to existing node operators as they can provide the data, on the [Vega Discord](https://vega.xyz/discord) for example.
+You'll need to format the peers data as a comma separated list.

 8. Open the config file `$TENDERMINT_PATH/config/config.toml` and update the value `[p2p] -> persistent_peers` with the list created above